sletz/WAVM/Source/Programs/README.md

 With the JACK server running, the program can simply be tested by compiling a wasm module from a Faust source program with `faust -lang wasm foo.dsp -o foo.wasm`, then launching it with `faust-wavm foo.wasm`.

-### Known issues

-Polyphonic mode is not yet working correctly.

 ## faustbench-wavm

 Benckmarking the Faust generated wasm code can be done using the **faustbench-wavm** tool: